souzamarcelo/capopt/README.md

 ### Automatic configuration of ACOTSP

-The project directory downloaded [here][example-acotsp], containing the following content:
+The project directory can be downloaded [here][example-acotsp], containing the following content:
 + `capopt` folder;
 + `instances` folder;
 + `src-acotsp` folder with the source code of ACOTSP;